OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:14

-Therefore, I want younger widows to get married, have children, manage their households, and give the enemy no opportunity for reproach;
+Therefore, I desire younger widows to marry, have children, manage their households, and give the enemy no opportunity for reproach;

 ## 1 Timothy 5:15